Program Changes to Housing Quality Standards: Frequently Asked Questions (FAQs)

 What is an initial inspection?

 Initial inspections are conducted for a new rental (including transfers and restorations) upon submission of a Request for Tenancy Approval (RFTA).
-Units must meet HQS before NYCHA is able to approve a RFTA and enter into a Housing Assistance Payment (HAP) contract with an owner.
+Units must meet the inspection standards before NYCHA is able to approve a RFTA and enter into a Housing Assistance Payment (HAP) contract with an owner.

 HQS Certification of Completed Repairs For 24-Hours/Life Threatening Volations